AlpinistPanda/catalog_app/README.md

 and authentication system.
 If a user logins, he can edit or delete existing items (only if he created it) and add new items.

+## Changes after first review ver.
+2

+- removed facebook login as it needs a valid privacy agreement and i dont have that
+- removed the feature of adding, removing,

 ## Files

 project.py --> main file runs flask